metalcarratt/ministry/ls/Exodus/verse-by-verse/chapter01.md

 >
 > **6** And Joseph died, and all his brothers, and all that generation.

+# 2. God preparing a saviour by the female life
 ## 1:8-14 Enslaved by the world
 The children of Israel went to Egypt because of a shortage of food.
 People become enslaved primarily out of the need to maintain their livelihood.